scrabsha/shpat/README.md

 object itself (which may be usefull when one wants to insert a value in a hash map, but want to keep returned value), and `apply_unwrap`, which will call `unwrap` on every `Unwrapable` returned value.

+### `Unwrappable`

+The `Unwrappable` trait is an attempt to unify the behavior of types which represent a success or failure dichotomy, such as `Result` and `Option`.
+These type implement a method which returns the success value, and panics if it was a failure.
+These behaviours are unified with the `unwrap` function.

+This trait is implemented for both `Result` and `Option`.
+It is closely related to the `Try` trait from the standard library.